 (9) Where any requirement or direction in a notice as in force under this section in respect of an area of land is not being complied with, the owner or person who has the control of that area is guilty of an offence.

-Penalty: $1 000 together with a daily penalty of $100 in respect of each day on which the offence continues.
+Penalty: a fine of $1 000 together with a daily penalty of $100 in respect of each day on which the offence continues.

 (10) Where a person provides litter receptacles in accordance with the requirements of a notice served under subsection (2) he shall forthwith advise the public authority to that effect.